simul/simul.github.io/ref/simul/sky/BaseKeyframer.md

 | Include: | Sky/BaseKeyframer.h |

 The base class for keyframers.
-A keyframer stores a list of keyframes, each representing the state at a particular time.
+A keyframer stores a list of keyframes, each representing the state at<br>a particular time.

 Functions